-The purpose of the postpartum consultation is to discuss how the delivery went, to answer questions and remove uncertainties surrounding choices made during delivery, and to ask specifically about the woman's physical complaints and discomforts.
-In addition, this checkup is important for identifying a possible Post Traumatic Stress Disorder (PTSD), so that treatment can be started for this immediately.
+The purpose of the postpartum consultation is to discuss how the delivery went, to answer questions and remove uncertainties surrounding choices made during delivery, and to ask specifically about the woman's physical wellbeing and recovery.
+In addition, this checkup is important for identifying possible Post Traumatic Stress Disorder (PTSD), so that treatment can be started for this in a timely fashion.
 During the consultation, information is also provided on recovery, contraception and any future pregnancies and deliveries.
-The health and development of the child are also discussed, although this is mainly a job for maternity consultation clinics.
+The health and development of the child are also discussed, although this is mainly a job for paediatric consultation clinics.

 Follow-up care is particularly important for women who wish to have children again.
-After all, you do not want them to be left with questions, concerns or complaints that will cause them to abandon or postpone their desire to have children.
-Moreover, it is important to discuss bad labour experiences in good time, as labour may have been particularly traumatic for some women, causing them to prefer a caesarean section instead of vaginal delivery in the future.
-Talking about their experiences can help prevent this.
+It would be undesirable for women to be left with questions, concerns or complaints that will cause them to abandon or postpone their desire to have children.
+Moreover, it is important to discuss potentially traumatic labour experiences in good time, so as to prevent their experiences to influence future decision-making in next pregnancies (i.e. choosing for an elective caesarean over vaginal delivery).